 UPDATE January 2020: The site has passed into new ownership and at least part of the former prison is set to re-open to the public, with an all new exhibition, and there are big plans for more in the future.
-(I plan to go and check out the first installment myself soon.)
 This is the new info I was sent by the project manager:

 "The building was recently sold and will be redeveloped into apartments, offices etc. Thus far, the east wing of Patarei has been managed by the Estonian Institute of Historical Memory and this will continue.
 It is possible to visit the exhibition area (1200m2) of in the east wing of the prison created by the institute.
 The exhibition is the first stage of establishing the International Museum for the Victims of Communism and research centre that will be built in the coming years.
 The authentic prison interior in the east wing will be preserved.

 This season, the exhibition will reopen on 2 May.

 May to September Monday to Sunday 10:00 to 18:00 (last admission 17.15).